nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 over the 'correct' structure (i.e., all $$Q$$ values on the diagonal of Fig. 5 are equal to zero).
 Second,
-the Boolean method favours more complex network structures, which also produce a greater number of possible species-response combinations (i.e., lower $$Q$$ values above the diagonal than below).
+the Boolean method favours more complex network structures, (i.e., lower $$Q$$ values above the diagonal than below).
 In particular,
 it is often unable to exclude structurally complex candidate structures (i.e., columns of zeros on the right-hand side of Fig. 5).
+More complex structures also predict a greater number of possible species-response combinations.

 {%
     include figure.html